fulldiveVR/FulldiveExtension.FullEmail/FAQ.md

 <br />

 <a name="faq39"></a>
-**(39) How can I reduce the battery usage of FairEmail?**
+**(39) How can I reduce the battery usage of FullEmail?**

 Recent Android versions by default report *app usage* as a percentage in the Android battery settings screen.
 **Confusingly, *app usage* is not the same as *battery usage* and is not even directly related to battery usage!**
-The app usage (while in use) will be very high because FairEmail is using a foreground service which is considered as constant app usage by Android.
+The app usage (while in use) will be very high because FullEmail is using a foreground service which is considered as constant app usage by Android.
-However, this doesn't mean that FairEmail is constantly using battery power.
+However, this doesn't mean that FullEmail is constantly using battery power.
 The real battery usage can be seen by navigating to this screen:

 *Android settings*, *Battery*, three-dots menu *Battery usage*, three-dots menu *Show full device usage*

 As a rule of thumb the battery usage should be below or in any case not be much higher than *Mobile network standby*.
 If this isn't the case, please turn on *Auto optimize* in the receive settings.
-If this doesn't help, please [ask for support](https://contact.faircode.eu/?product=fairemailsupport).
+If this doesn't help, please [ask for support](https://contact.faircode.eu/?product=FullEmailsupport).

 It is inevitable that synchronizing messages will use battery power because it requires network access and accessing the messages database.

-If you are comparing the battery usage of FairEmail with another email client, please make sure the other email client is setup similarly.
+If you are comparing the battery usage of FullEmail with another email client, please make sure the other email client is setup similarly.
 For example comparing always sync (push messages) and (infrequent) periodic checking for new messages is not a fair comparison.

 Reconnecting to an email server will use extra battery power, so an unstable internet connection will result in extra battery usage.